-We want our kids to feel confident with who they are and have the confidence to try new things.
-But, our children are bombarded with many social pressures and opinions of others that can challenge their self-esteem.
-In my experience as an educator, I've learned it’s never too early to help little ones feel good about who they are and feel positive about all things that they tackle.
+We want our kids to feel confident about who they are and have the confidence to try new things.
+The thing is, they are bombarded with many social pressures and opinions of others that can challenge their self-esteem.
+In my experience as an educator, I've learned it’s never too early to help little ones feel good about who they are, and positive about all things that they tackle.
 This book list offers opportunities to read and discuss the importance and the power of confidence.
 Read the book descriptions below, or head straight to the shopping list!

-2. Sometimes kids think they need to be more like someone else, and then they will have confidence.
-That is what Mouse thinks in The Lion Inside by Rachel Bright.
+1. Sometimes kids think they need to be more like someone else in order to have confidence.
+That is what Mouse believes in The Lion Inside by Rachel Bright.
 But, of course, confidence never arrives when you're not being true to yourself — which is valuable message this book share.
 In particular, I love the powerful line, "If you want to change things, you must first change you."

-6. Princess Truly in I Am Truly by Kelly Greenawalt is the story of a young girl proclaiming her confidence in herself.
-The book is a great affirmation and reminder to young girls that, with confidence and hard work you can try anything.
+3. Princess Truly in I Am Truly by Kelly Greenawalt is the story of a young girl proclaiming her confidence in herself.
+The book is a great affirmation and reminder to young girls that, with confidence and hard work, you can do anything.
 Also check out the utterly charming and inspiring Princess Truly in My Magical, Sparking Curls.

-9. When you take on a new task or set a new goal, it requires a lot of luck, skill, discipline, and confidence.
+5. When you take on a new task or set a new goal, it requires a lot of skill, discipline, and confidence.
 That is just what Little Choo needs in Big Choo by Stephen Shaskan.
-Little Choo wants to ride the big rails just like his papa.
-He learns to have the confidence to keep trying.
+Little Choo wants to ride the big rails just like his papa, and in this book, he learns to have the confidence to keep trying.

-10. Sometimes kids feel like they need to hide or give up their favorite things if they don’t fall in line with what all the other kids like.
+6. Sometimes kids feel like they need to hide or give up their favorite things if they don’t fall in line with what all the other kids like.
 A Bad Case of Stripes by David Shannon is such a tale.
 A young girl likes lima beans, but no one else in her class does, so she pretends she also doesn't like them — and as a result, breaks out in stripes and stars and just about everything else!
-Eventually, she learns that having the confidence to like the things you like is the way to go.
+Eventually, she learns to have confidence in herself, even when she feels like she stands out in the crowd.

 Connect with Jodie at Growing Book by Book.